akkefa/ml-notes/docs/deep_learning/what_is_deep_learning.md

 :width: 80%
 ```

-**Supervised learning is function approximation**
+## Perceptron
+Simplest artificial neuron that takes binary inputs and based on their weighted sum reaching a threshold,
+generates a binary output.

-## Artificial neurons
+### Artificial neurons
 - Takes in multiple inputs and learns what should be the appropriate output
-- Essentially a mathmatical function where the weights multiplied with the inputs are learnable
+- Essentially a mathematical function where the weights multiplied with the inputs are learnable
 - Acts like a logic gate but the operation performed adjusts according to the data

 ```{image} https://miro.medium.com/max/1400/1*hkYlTODpjJgo32DoCOWN5w.png